fbpx

 best coffee in rome

-Coffee break is a sacred rite in Rome and throughout Italy.
+Coffee break is a sacred ritual in Rome and throughout Italy.

-Locals have their favorite coffee bars to celebrate such a special rite, often more than once a day.
+Locals have their favorite coffee bars to celebrate this special ritual, often more than once a day.

-It’s not just a coffee sipping thing but rather a lifestyle habit.
-Be ready to find out why as you step in our favorite Cafés and Coffee Shops, must-go spots for the Best Coffee in Rome!
+It’s not just about sipping coffee, it’s a lifestyle.
+Get ready to discover why as you visit our favorite cafés and coffee shops, must-go spots for the best coffee in Rome!

 1. SANT’EUSTACHIO